TheMrXandr/JourneyONS/wiki.md

 The rules will help your group tell their story and determine what happens along the way.

-Once you have a character ready, you get to take control and decide what they do, then fate will decide how well it goes.
+Once you have a character ready, you get to take control and decide what they do, then will will decide how well it goes.

 Journey can create short one session stories or epic tales that span through years of play.
 In the end though, there's no winning or losing, it was always about the Journey.